poe-platform/poe-protocol/docs/spec.md

     supports bots sending their own suggested replies (see below).
 If the bot server sends any `suggested_reply` event, Poe will not show any of its own suggested replies, only those suggested by the bot.
-  - `tell_me_more` (boolean, defaults to true): If this is true, Poe will add a "Tell me more" suggested reply in the UI.
-This is independent from the `suggested_replies` setting.
   - `refetch_settings` (boolean, defaults to false): Setting this to true advises the Poe server that it should refetch the `settings` endpoint and update the settings for this bot.
 Bot servers should set this to true when they wish to change their